-While all public colleges and universities are required to follow the Ohio Articulation and Transfer Policy, independent colleges and universities in Ohio may or may not participate in the transfer policy.
+While all public colleges and universities are required to follow the Ohio Articulation and Transfer Policy, independent colleges and universities in Ohio may or may not participate in the Transfer Policy.
 Therefore, students interested in transferring to independent institutions are encouraged to check with the college or university of their choice regarding transfer agreements.
-In support of improved articulation and transfer processes, the Ohio Board of Regents will establish a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
+In support of improved articulation and transfer processes, the Ohio Department of Higher Education has established an articulation and transfer clearinghouse to receive, annotate, and convey transcripts among public colleges and universities.
 This system is designed to provide standardized information and help colleges and universities reduce undesirable variability in the transfer credit evaluation process.

 Transfer Assurance Guides

 Transfer Assurance Guides (TAGs) courses are pre-major/beginning major courses that have been identified as common requirements across public bachelor’s degree programs.
 They are guaranteed to transfer and apply to specific TAG-related degree/program requirements as equivalent courses.